-The Medical Sciences divisional development team is small but highly effective, working collaboratively with colleagues across the division and with expert colleagues in Development and Alumni Engagement.
-Both Heads of Department, Professor Belinda Lennox (Psychiatry) and Professor Kevin Talbot (NDCN) are closely involved with fundraising and will be strategic partners for the post holder.
+The Medical Sciences divisional development team is highly effective, working collaboratively with colleagues across the division and with expert colleagues in Development and Alumni Engagement.

 This is a key role within the team and the post holder will have the opportunity to work with donors and academics at the highest level.
-Development at Oxford is well established and this role has the scope to work across a number of important and high-profile projects related to neurosciences, including mental health and neurological disease, including a future redevelopment of the Warneford site.
+Development at Oxford is well established and this role has the scope to work across a number of important and high-profile projects.